nbren12/personal-website/content/post/2021-version-pinning.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---
 Using code written by others can save a lot of time, but we are generally better at managing our own code.
 We diligently commit our code into version control systems like git and write automated tests, but do not at all control (or even list) the code that is written by third-parties.
-Focusing on personal-code management vs external-code makes sense when the external code (e.g. Matlab) changes much less frequently than your internal code.
-Matlab, where your personal code will change more than the external code, so it makes sense to devote more attention to it by learning git.
+Focusing on personal-code management vs external-code makes sense when the external code changes much less frequently than your internal code.
+When using a stable commercial product like Matlab, your personal code will likely change more than the external code, so it makes sense to devote more attention to it by learning git.
 However, an exclusive focus on managing your own code does not work in faster moving worlds like scientific Python.

 Like many newer computing platforms (e.g. Web 2.0), the scientific Python ecosystem is powerful, but there is constant churn in the underlying code ecosystem.
 Marquis packages like [pandas] and [xarray] are constantly being improved---and sometimes broken.